hashicorp/packer/website/source/docs/builders/oracle-classic.html.md

 -   `image_name` (string) - The name to assign to the resulting custom image.

+-   `persistent_volume_size` (int) - Size in gigabytes of the persistent boot storage volume to build the image on.
+Use this if you want a bigger volume than what instance storage provides.
+Note that using this option puts the builder into a "persistent volume" mode, which is substantially different than the default snapshot mode.
+Please see the configuration section below for additional configuration options.

 -   `snapshot_timeout` (string) - How long to wait for a snapshot to be created.
 Expects a positive golang Time.Duration string, which is a sequence of decimal numbers and a unit suffix; valid suffixes are `ns`